-With the pilot project (1st call for proposals Nov.
-2019), the FWF supports the promotion of completely new, daring or particularly original research ideas that lie outside the current scientific understanding.
+With the 1,000 Ideas Programme, the FWF provides funding for completely new, daring, or particularly original research ideas that lie outside the current scientific understanding.
 The key aim is to investigate future-oriented research topics with high scientific and transformative potential.

-- Qualified principal investigators – both established researchers and those at the beginning of their career (usually with a PhD/MD – who work or want to work at Austrian research institutions.
+- Qualified principal investigators – both established researchers and those at an early stage of their career (usually with a PhD/MD – who work or want to work at Austrian research institutions.

 - Formal applications are submitted by the Austrian research institution; there is no limit to the number of applications that can be submitted by a research institution.

-- Encourage risk-taking, foster creativity and facilitate the development of novel, innovative research domains;
+- Foster creativity, encourage risk-taking, and facilitate the development of novel, innovative research domains

 - International scientific or scholarly publications

-- During the course of the project, the principal investigator must be employed at least 50% at a research institution; this must be confirmed by the research institution.
+- During the course of the project, the principal investigator must be employed to an extent of at least 50% at a research institution; this must be confirmed by the research institution.
 Funding of the 1,000 Ideas programme cannot be used to finance this percentage of the PI’s employment.

 - The research proposal must contain

-- i) a project description primarily addressing the project’s transformative potential and its scientific and scholarly foundation
+- Research approach, max 3 pages, a project description primarily addressing the project’s transformative potential and its scientific and scholarly basis

-- ii) a description addressing the planned realisation of the proposed research including a logical and step-by-step plan and
+- Project implementation, max.
+2 pages, a description addressing the planned realisation of the proposed research including a logical and step-by-step plan

-- The proposals received will be checked very rigorously with regard to form and anonymity, and proposals that do not meet the requirements will be excluded.
+- The proposals received will be checked very rigorously with regard to form and anonymity, and proposals that do not meet the requirements will be returned without review.

 - Double-blind selection procedure

-- Decisions are taken by the FWF Board based on the recommendations of the 1000 Ideas Programme jury, in June 2020
+- Decisions are made by the FWF Board based on the recommendations of the 1,000 Ideas Programme jury

 Electronic application portal